nasa/giant/documentation/sphinx/tutorial/camera_calibration.rst

     from giant.camera_models import BrownModel, save

     # The class we will use to perform the calibration
-    from giant.calibration.calibration_class import Calibration
+    from giant.calibration.calibration_class import Calibration, CalibrationOptions

     # tools for visualizing the results of our calibration
     from giant.calibration.visualizer import plot_distortion_map
-    from giant.stellar_opnav.visualizer import show_id_results, residual_histograms, residuals_vs_magnitude
+    from giant.stellar_opnav.visualizers import show_id_results, residual_histograms, residuals_vs_magnitude

-    # the star catalog we will use for our "truth" star locations (defaults to Gaia)
+    # the star catalog we will use for our "truth" star locations
-    from giant.catalogs.gaia import Gaia
+    from giant.catalogs.gaia import Gaia, DEFAULT_CAT_FILE

     # the Framing Camera object we defined before
     from dawn_giant import DawnFCCamera, fc2_attitude